 On January 27, 2016, the Company entered into an exclusive license agreement with UHN, pursuant to which UHN granted the Company a license to certain patent rights for the commercial development, manufacture, distribution and use of any products or processes resulting from development of those patent rights related to Interleukin 12.
 Upon execution of this agreement, the Company paid an upfront license fee of CAD \$264.
 In addition, as part of the initial consideration for the license, the Company issued to UHN 1,161,665 shares of the Company's common stock.
-The fair value of the shares issued to UHN of \$480 and the upfront fee was expensed upon the execution of the agreement.
+The fair value of the shares issued to UHN up to \$480 and the upfront fee was expensed upon the execution of the agreement.
 In addition, the Company agreed to pay UHN up to \$2,000 upon the closing of an IPO if certain criteria are met.
 This obligation was considered a derivative instrument and was initially recorded at fair value of \$49 (Note 3).
-The Company is also required to pay UHN future annual license maintenance fees of CAD \$19,275 upon the achievement of specified clinical and regulatory milestones.
+The Company is also required to pay UHN future annual license maintenance fees of CAD \$50 on each anniversary of the effective date of the license agreement prior to expiration or termination and potential future milestone payments of up to CAD \$19,275 upon the achievement of specified clinical and regulatory milestones.
 The Company also agreed to pay UHN royalties of a low single-digit percentage of net sales of licensed products sold by the Company.
 If the Company grants any sublicense rights under the license agreement, the Company has agreed to pay UHN a low double-digit royalty percentage of any sublicense income received by the Company.